virenpherwani/virenpherwani.github.io/README.md

 ###	Animation
 	The graph is animated for data across the last 10 yrs.
-It displays values for each quarter over this time period.
+It displays values for each year over this time period.
 I also allowed the user to interact with the data using a drop down list.
-The user can select the quarter for which the data is to be displayed.
+The user can select the year for which the data is to be displayed.

 ###	Feedback
 	The data drives the point that over years the count of men and women managers in the